Esri/defense-solutions-feature-toolbox/README.md

         * > ant
         * Verify “Build Succeeded”
         * This will create a directory military-feature-toolbox/data with required data files
+* Update the local ArcGIS Military Style Files to the latest version
+    * Navigate to the folder military-feature-toolbox\data\stylefiles
+    * Update/copy all of the .style files from this folder into your ArcGIS Desktop Style folder
+    * For example, copy the style files from above location into this Desktop Folder:
+    	* {ArcGIS Install Location}\ArcGIS\Desktop10.1\Styles
 * Open and build the Visual Studio Solution at military-feature-toolbox\source\AppendMilitaryFeaturesCS
     * To use MSBuild to build the solution
         * Open a Visual Studio Command Prompt: Microsoft Visual Studio 2012 | Visual Studio Tools | Developer Command Prompt for VS2012